 Our facilities include:

 - Hugh Owen Library – which contains a large and varied collection of legal materials, books, journals and law reports, with significant holdings in International Law;

 200 study spaces, bookable individual and group study rooms, public computer work-stations, wireless internet access, ICT and library inquiry desks and a specialist Law librarian;

-Computing facilities – located in 26 different areas, 13 of which are always available for individual academic work as well as over 40,000 electronic journals for Law and Criminology and specialist legal databases such as Lexis and Westlaw: used commercially in legal profession throughout the world;
+- Computing facilities – located in 26 different areas, 13 of which are always available for individual academic work as well as over 40,000 electronic journals for Law and Criminology and specialist legal databases such as Lexis and Westlaw: used commercially in the legal profession throughout the world;

 What do our students say about our staff?

 “Dr Brendan Coyle has made me love Criminology.
 I studied his module ‘Police, Policing and Society.
 Every session was full of energy and fun.
 He made a real effort to engage the class and ensure everyone understood what was being discussed.
 He truly made every lecture a jot to be in.
 Seminars were equally as fun.
 We held big group discussions as well as working in small groups to really gather knowledge on a subject.
 He was a joy to be taught by.
 Thank you for making me love my degree.”

 “Lecturer has a genuine enthusiasm for the topics he teaches and for teaching as a whole.
 He creates well detailed and comprehensive handouts which accompany his teaching style well.
 He engages students in a fun way throughout the lectures and is always open for questions.
 As well as covering what is required by the curriculum he relates the law to the current news story by showing and talking about a recent news story at the beginning of a lecture.
 He also uses his knowledge of foreign cases and stories to compare the British law to that of other countries.
 Ryszard always manages to make a lecture interesting, engaging and tells the occasional joke or funny remark.”

 Dr Ffion Llewelyn, Lecturer in Law